Which place is cheaper, Budapest or Amsterdam?

-Budapest offers lots of family activities.
+You'll find plenty of kid-friendly things to do in Budapest.
 The city has the typical trampoline parks and playgrounds, but kids will also enjoy the baths and pools around town.
 Do take note that most of the museums are less hands on than kids prefer.

-Amsterdam and Budapest are both fun to visit as a couple.
+Amsterdam and Budapest are both excellent to visit as a couple.

 Couples visit Amsterdam frequently as it offers plenty of romantic activities.
 For many, a visit to this city is all about the party, but for couples who enjoy history, architecture, or boat rides along the scenic canals, the city also makes a great getaway.
 It's also fun to stay in a houseboat and have a unique experience.

 Budapest is a great city if you're traveling as a couple.
 With it's many beautiful neighborhoods, and unique entertainment options including the opera, this is a fun city for couples.
 The baths and spas also make for a great experience for couples.

 Amsterdam and Budapest are terrific places to visit for backpackers and budget travelers.

 Backpackers and budget travelers come from all over the world to visit Amsterdam.
 With it's party-hard personality and countless low price hostels, this city attracts its share of backpackers.
 Do note that many of the hostels aren't focused on quality, so make sure you understand what you're paying for.
 It may be worth booking a slightly more expensive room in a hotel.

 A large number of backpackers visit Budapest, as it is a very popular city for budget travelers.
 The city is more affordable than many large cities and it has a number of fun hostels to choose from.
 There's a good backpacker vibe around town with many places to meet and hang out with other travelers.